mat-ruszczycky/UI-Sort/README.md

 UI-Sort
 =======

-UI Sorter with JQuery UI
+A UI sorter using jQuery, jQuery UI and other things.
+Was used in the CMS dashboard for a online automobiles retailer.